> Key Manager

 If you want this action to work in a specific program (or window) only, just create an exception for it (see demo video).

-6. My keyboard does not have keys for typing Euro (€), Pound (£) and bullet point (•) signs.
+6. My keyboard does not have keys for typing Euro (€), Pound (£), Bullet point (•) and Soft hyphen characters.
 Can I assign these characters to any key (or key combination)?

 Yes, this can be easily done in several ways: